 The seminar provides a closer look at problematic issues in the history of Native people in North America, including both Canada and the United States.
-Topics include the nature of oral tradition as history, Native spiritual crises and revitalization movements, the uses of metaphor in Indian diplomacy, the intersections of tribalism and capitalism, and the emergence of inter-tribal collaboration.
-(Course offered in alternate years, scheduled for 2006-2007.)
+Topics include the nature of oral tradition as history, Native spiritual crises and revitalization movements, the uses of metaphor in Indian diplomacy, the intersections of tribalism and capitalism, changing gender relations, and the emergence of inter-tribal collaboration.
+(Course offered in alternate years, scheduled for 2008-2009.)